Women at the Capitol

 We will end the day with food, drinks, and celebrating our 2025 Honorees!
 This special occasion brings us together to honor the incredible achievements of our trailblazers.
 Our Honorees will share inspiring words that reflect their journeys and contributions.

 Additionally, we are thrilled to welcome Governor Ferguson, who is scheduled to speak at 6:00pm.
-The atmosphere will be filled with camaraderie as we connect with the women and men in State Government and our elected officials.
+The atmosphere will be filled with camaraderie as we connect with the women and men in State government and our elected officials.

 Join us for an evening of empowerment, connection, and celebration as we uplift each other and foster a sense of community that champions equitable leadership.